sethforprivacy/sethforprivacy.com/content/posts/privacy-first-steps.md

   - I've spoken at length on why I trust and use IVPN, but for more details check out [this link](https://optoutpod.com/sponsors/#ivpn).
   - tl;dr -- trustworthy team, incredible cross-platform clients, strong reputation, extremely honest about shortcomings of VPNs generally, externally audited, fast, Wireguard support
 - [Mullvad](https://mullvad.net/en/)
   - Mullvad is an amazing VPN provider and have long been a recommendation of mine.
-They have a long and storied history, great service, accountless setup, and solid cross-platform clients.
+They have a long and storied history, great service, account-less setup, and solid cross-platform clients.
 - [Proton VPN](https://protonvpn.com/)
   - Proton have proven themselves time and time again to be a focused and dedicated company, and their VPN service reflects that.
 It works extremely well, has a generous free plan, and comes bundled with most of their email plans for very cheap.